coloursofnoise/Resources/How-do-I-play-Celeste-with-others-over-the-internet?-(GhostNet).md

 ### How do I join a server?
 1. Load up Celeste after doing everything mentioned previously.
 2. Go into Mod Settings,  and down to GhostNet.
 Set Name to whatever you want to be known as.
 The server should be preset to `celeste.0x0ade.ga`.
 If you're just planning on playing on the official server, leave this as it is.
-If you want to play on a friend's server, set this to their IP (and if they're not on port 2782 add :####, #### being the port they chose).
-Other servers include `ghostnet.leo60228.space`.
+If you want to play on a friend's server, set this to their IP (and if they're not on port 2782 add :####, #### being the port they chose). ~~Other servers include `ghostnet.leo60228.space`~~ (now the official server).
 3. Switch Connected to ON.
 If it works, congrats!
 If it doesn't, keep reading!

 ### How do I host a server?